MINISTRYGmbH/morrow-core/docs/models.md

 $Example = new models\Example;
 ~~~

-If you are used to the Table Data Gateway pattern, Morrow also provides an abstract [Table Data Gateway](object/Morrow/AbstractTableDataGateway) class to assist you.
+If you are used to the Table Data Gateway pattern, Morrow also provides the /Morrow/AbstractTableDataGateway class to assist you.